dvdmtw98/dvdmtw98/README.md

 - 🌱 Interested in learning about Cyber Security, Programming, Cloud and Networking
 - 🌍 In my free time I enjoy watching movies, reading books and learning about different cultures
 - 📝 I like to write articles on various technology-related topics which can be on [Source Code](https://blog.davidvarghese.dev) and [Medium](https://medium.com/@david-varghese)
-- 📒 Additionally, I also have a site [Digital Archive](https://notes.davidvarghese.dev) which houses notes and cheatsheets on various topics
+- 📒 I also have a [Digital Garden](https://notes.davidvarghese.dev) where I store my notes, ideas, insights, and connections I've made throughout my life.

 ## // Quote of the day